What is the life expectancy of a mosquito?

 2. Anopheles mosquitoes

-The lifespan of anopheles mosquito is generally around 2 weeks.
-But as the temperature goes down or cools down, their lifespan may increase to some extent.
-These are crepuscular in nature.
-As they are active from evening to sunset.
-This anopheles mosquito is responsible for transmitting malaria, the most viral mosquito disease all over the world. they are the primary vectors for malaria.
+The average life cycle of the anopheles mosquito is averaged to be about two weeks.
+But this duration may be extended as the weather drops or cools down.
+These are crepuscular in nature, i.e., they are generally active from evening to sunrise.
+This anopheles mosquito causes malaria which is the most widespread mosquito-borne disease across the globe.
+They are the primary vectors for malaria.

 3. Culex mosquitoes